Common raven physiology: Circulation

 Like all avian species, the blood of the common raven transports nutrients, oxygen, carbon dioxide, metabolic waste products, hormones, and heat.
 Avian blood possesses a more alkaline pH ranging from 7.5 to 7.6, and blood bicarbonate values are between 16 and 32 mmol/L. In addition, pumping blood has a carbon dioxide partial pressure of about 28 mmHg, which is lower than that of placental mammals.
 Therefore, bird species, including the common raven, seem to be in an acute state of respiratory alkalosis relative to mammals.
-It is also important to note that alterations of respiratory patterns in response to changing oxygen needs do not severely affect the pH of arterial blood.
+Alterations of respiratory patterns in response to changing oxygen needs do not severely affect the pH of arterial blood.

 Glucose, calcium and proteins are other components of avian blood's chemical properties.
 Blood glucose levels range from 200 to 400 mg/dL and can increase with stress.
 Calcium levels are approximately 8 to 12 mg/dL, and total protein, which consists of albumin and globulins, is between 3 and 5.5 mg/dl.
 Since the common raven flies at high altitudes, efficient gas exchange between the respiratory and circulatory systems permits this species to tolerate hypoxia.
 Due to the unidirectional flow of air and the high oxygen affinity of avian hemoglobin, blood leaving the parabronchi has almost equivalent oxygen partial pressure as inhaled air.
 Avian hearts pump more blood per unit time than mammalian hearts.
 Cardiac output (mL/minute) can be calculated by multiplying heart rate (beats/minute) by stroke volume (mL/beat).

 Like other vertebrates with closed circulatory systems, pumping blood of the common raven can be described by several physiological principles.
 These principles and laws include diffusion, blood viscosity, osmotic pressure, LaPlace's Law (Young-Laplace Equation), Poiseuille's Law (Hagen-Poiseuille equation), and the Frank-Starling law of the heart.
-Furthermore, it is important to note that the osmotic pressure of the common raven is low compared to mammalian species.
+The osmotic pressure of the common raven is low compared to mammalian species.
 Reduced osmotic pressure is due to a lower concentration of plasma albumin protein.